Explore Ways to Quickly Build Selenium Tests with Ranorex Webtestit: Hands-on Ranorex Webtestit Review Tutorial

 #3) Choose Java – Demoshop, and then click Download and open.
 This sample project is for a fictional web store, which you can find here: http://demoshop.webtestit.com/

 In the project tree, you can find several Page Object files.
-Each one will represent a major section of a web page (not necessarily an entire web page).
+Each will represent a major section of a web page (not necessarily an entire web page).
 Using a Page Object model separates the definition of the UI from your test code, thereby making your tests easier to maintain and less likely to break.

 If you’re unfamiliar with Page Objects, then you can learn about them here.

 #5) In the below page objects, you can see two test cases, TC1 and TC2.
-The first test case adds items to a cart and then checks out.
+The first test case adds items to the cart and then checks out.
 The second test case verifies the “fast checkout” process.

 #6) In Ranorex Webtestit, you can notice the “Get Started” panel on the bottom left corner (if you don’t see it, you can open it from the menu.
 Just choose Help => Get Started).

-As this is a demo project, steps 1-3 are already complete.
+Since this is a demo project, steps 1-3 are already complete.
 To run the test, all that we need to do is add one or more endpoints.

 #7) Open the Execution panel.
 Click Add Endpoint.